portugueslab/stytra/docs/source/overview/replication.rst

 extracted tail segments was used with a gain factor to estimate the fish velocity and the gain factor was changed in a sequence matching the protocol in :cite:`portugues2011adaptive`.
-The replication with Stytra yielded the same result (panel B), that inter-bout interval decreased in low gain conditions and increased in high gain conditions.
+The replication with Stytra yielded the same result: inter-bout interval decreased in low gain conditions and increased in high gain conditions.
+Here are plotted average and individual fish (n=24 larvae):

 .. raw:: html
    :file: ../../figures/portugues2011_replication.html

-Replication within Stytra of results published in :cite:`portugues2011adaptive`.
-A) Changing the gain that is used to convert the fish's swimming vigor to relative velocity with respect to the grating affects the inter-bout interval.
-The line represents the average normalized inter-bout time, and bars represent standard error of the mean from n=28 larvae (adapted from :cite:`portugues2011adaptive`).
-B) Replication in Stytra of the same experimental protocol (n=24 larvae).
-Individual fish traces are shown in gray.

 Closed-loop phototaxis assay
 ----------------------------